MatthewRalston/MatthewRalston.github.io/_pages/about.md

 ### Wet-bench Molecular Biology and Biochemistry

 I have worked in a variety of laboratory settings including analytical chemistry, organic synthesis, molecular biology and disease physiology research, translational oncology labs with patient tissue samples, extreme anaerobic and BSL-2 microbiolgy aseptic culture, and much more.
 In addition to laminar-flow hoods and GLP environments, I am familiar with a wide range of instrumentation and bioassay designs.
 I have worked with qRT-PCR, immunological assays, immunofluorescence, Northern/Western blots, HPLC, GC/LC-MS, UV-VIS and more.
+Please see the [skills](#skills) section for specific details and a list of known lab protocols.

 I keep a good laboratory notebook, I can run experiments independently if sample quality is off (e.g. RIN score), and I deeply enjoy performing molecular assays at the bench, whether its microbiology, human or mammalian pathology and physiology, or otherwise.
+I am organized and detail oriented with a focus on replicate quality and understanding instrument limitations, positive controls, and core goals of hypothesis testing and data modeling.

 If you're looking for someone who can aliquot 1uL to instrument tolerance, or who can run a multi-factor experiment or bioassay from innoculation through sample preparation and instrumental analysis, I'm your guy.

 ### Science and computation meets software development and agile teams

-I primarily work in GNU/Linux environments on biological sequence analysis problems.
+I primarily work in GNU/Linux environments on biological sequence analysis and Illumina short-read WGS/WES/RNAseq problems.
 I have many years of experience writing Python, Perl, R, Javascript, HTML/CSS, SQL, bash, and more recently, a little bit of Rust.

 My projects have included technologies such as kubernetes code, Dockerized workflows, shell scripts for HPC environments and grid engines like UGE/SGE and SLURM.
 I can build MVC/MVVC web applications and I studied database systems (SQL) at the graduate level.

 I specialize in writing command-line interface (CLI) tools including languages like Python, Perl, R, NodeJS, and more recently, some Rust.
 Nvidia CUDA GPU programming and distributed environments are an additional strength for applications requiring excessive parallelism.

-Also, my experience with web applications, Javascript/HTML/CSS, front-end frameworks (mostly Jquery, Jquery-UI, D3.js, and SVG), REST-API design, and database architecture lets me create strong tools for developers and scientists alike.
+Also, my experience with web applications, Javascript/HTML/CSS, front-end frameworks (mostly Alpine.js, React, Jquery, Jquery-UI, D3.js, and SVG), REST-API design, and database architecture lets me create strong tools for developers and scientists alike.

 Specific research experience stories are given below.